parthdahiwade2-glitch/Python-Lab/Exp No-6 Conditional Statements/README.md

 Program 1: Voting Eligibility with Citizenship

+Problem statements

+1. Find out wether a given year is leap or not.

+2. Write a python program to check if a date is valid and print the incremented date if it is valid.

+3. Write a python program to calculate the gross salary of an employee based on basic salary.

+If basic <= 10000: HRA = 20%, DA = 80%

+If basic <= 20000: HRA = 25 %, DA = 90%

+Otherwise : HRA = 30%, DA = 95%

+4. Write a python program to calculate Income tax based on annual income:

+Up ti Rs.2,50,000: No tax

+Rs.2,50,001-Rs.5,00,000 : 5%
+Rs.5,00,001 - Rs.10,00,000: 20%

+Above Rs.10,00,000 :30%

 Conclusion

 Through this experiment, various decision-making constructs in Python — including if, if-else, if-elif-else, and nested if statements — were studied and implemented.
 These structures play a crucial role in developing logical and interactive programs by allowing them to evaluate conditions and respond accordingly.
 Understanding these concepts forms a strong foundation for solving real-world problems and building more advanced applications in Python.